cold-young/PaScaL_TDMA/doc/4_theory.md

 # Modified Thomas algorithm

-The divide-and-conquer method [[1]](#reference) is used to solve partitioned tridiagonal systems of equations in the distributed memory system.
+The divide-and-conquer method of [Laszlo et al.(2016)](reference_page.html) is used to solve partitioned tridiagonal systems of equations in the distributed memory system.

 **Divide-and-conquer methods**